maybebyte/anthesis/os.md

 ### Router

 Your router is a computer too.
-OEM firmware usually isn't as capable nor as secure as FLOSS counterparts (such as DD-WRT, OpenWRT, pfSense, or OpenBSD).
+OEM firmware usually isn't as capable nor as secure as its FLOSS counterparts (such as DD-WRT, OpenWRT, pfSense, or OpenBSD).
 Be careful and use Ethernet if you flash firmware onto your router.
-Fixing a bricked router isn't fun for most people.